 The Paddling Association Membership is an organizational category membership, available to non-profit paddling clubs or paddling associations in Canada.
-Some of the main goals of the membership is to create more links and opportunities in the Canadian paddling community, plus meet an increasing demand to join Paddle Canada in provinces/territories where there is no Regional / Provincial Paddling Association and receive many marketing and insurance benefits.
+Some of the main goals of the membership are to create more links and opportunities in the Canadian paddling community, plus meet an increasing demand to join Paddle Canada in provinces/territories where there is no Regional / Provincial Paddling Association and receive many marketing and insurance benefits.

 Other goals include: